SofaDefrost/SofaViscoElastic/README.md

 ```
 $ sofa_add_subdirectory(plugin SofaViscoElastic SofaViscoElastic)
 ```
-then recompile SOFA and it should start its installation.
+Then recompile SOFA, and it should start its installation.
 Enjoy!
-If you have any problems, please get in touch with the author at pasquale.ferrentino@vub.be.
+If you have any problems, please contact the author at pasquale.ferrentino@vub.be.

 ## Python Functions and Bindings
 The principal function of this plugin is the so-called TethrahedronViscoelasticityFEMForceField, which applies the viscoelastic constitutive law to the tetrahedral mesh uploaded in SOFA, the syntax in Python is the following :